ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/1-webgpu-fundamentals.md

 ## Dawn, Google's WebGPU implementation

-Since WebGPU is a standard and not implementation, [Dawn](https://github.com/google/dawn) is an open-source and cross-platform implementation of the WebGPU standard.
+Since WebGPU is a standard and not implementation, there are different implementations.
+For this learning path we are using [Dawn](https://github.com/google/dawn), an open-source and cross-platform implementation of the WebGPU standard.
 It implements the WebGPU functionality specified in `webgpu.h`.
 Dawn is meant to be integrated as part of a larger systems like WebGPU in Chromium or in an native Android Application.
 Dawn provides several WebGPU building blocks:

 * WebGPU C/C++ headers that applications and other building blocks use.